syseleven/grav-docs-metakube/pages/03.Tutorials/05.update-the-syseleven-stack-password/default.en.md

 ---
-title: 'Update the SysEleven Stack password'
+title: 'Update the Stack password'
 media_order: metakube_updating-openstack-password_01.png
 published: true
 date: '18-07-2018 13:00'
 taxonomy:
     tag:
+        - gui
         - metakube
-        - gui
 ---

 If you change your login password for the SysEleven Stack, you also have to change it in all clusters you created with these credentials.